 - the nature and character of the post;

 - the desirability of making the post permanent and appointing to it after open competition.

 - A member of staff whose fixed-term contract is not renewed or extended on termination or is not offered a contract of indefinite duration shall be given full reasons for the decision and shall be entitled to have the decision reviewed by a panel in accordance with a procedure to be prescribed by Regulation.

 - The panel, whose decision shall be final, shall consider whether the reasons advanced in support of the decision are reasonable and supportable.

 16. Probationary appointments

-(2) The Council shall by Regulation prescribe a procedure under which staff on probation shall be reviewed and shall include provision for non-confirmation in post at the end of the probationary period if their performance is found to be deficient or for any other substantial reason or reasons they are judged unsuitable to be confirmed in post.
+- The Board of Trustees shall by Regulation prescribe a procedure under which staff on probation shall be reviewed and shall include provision for non-confirmation in post at the end of the probationary period if their performance is found to be deficient or for any other substantial reason or reasons they are judged unsuitable to be confirmed in post.

 17. Dismissal on other grounds

 - This clause covers dismissals on any ground falling within clause 3(2) other than those covered by Parts II, III, IV and clauses 16,17 and 19 of Part V of this Standing Order (i.e. “some other substantial reason of a kind such as to justify the dismissal of an employee holding the position which the employee held” (Employment Rights Act 1996, s.
 98(1)(b); “the employee could not continue to work in the position which he held without contravention (either on his part or on that of his employer) of a duty or restriction imposed by or under an enactment” (s.
 98(2)(d)).